Three Mile Island

 Protesters Opposing Give Up Contol of the Canal

-On March 28, 1979, a stuck valve at the Three Mile Island nuclear reactor in Pennsylvania relayed a cloud of radioactive gas in the air.
+On March 28, 1979, a stuck valve at the Three Mile Island nuclear reactor in Pennsylvania released a cloud of radioactive gas in the air.
 One hundred thousand local residents fled their homes.
 The accident triggered a thorough reappraisal of nuclear safety, and resulted in a complete halt in the building of nuclear plants.
 Even plants that were close to completion, like the Shoreham Nuclear Plant on Long Island, had their completion terminated by an invigorated anti-nuclear movement.

 Construction began on the Three Mile Island Nuclear plant on May 18, 1968.
 The plant is located south of Harrisburg Pennsylvania.
 Unit 1 of the plant opened on September 2, 1974, and the second unit opened December 30, 1978.